NathanBland/Chronicle/README.md

   }
 })
 ```
 There is a lot going on in this little statement.
 First of all we are creating a new variable `User` and we are telling it to be the result of the function `mongoose.Schema()` which will create the record we want to use with a database.
 We are then passing in an object - that's the stuff between the `{}`.
-So we are giving it a property called `username` and saying that it should be a type of `String` and shouldn't be required.
+So we are giving it a property called `username` and saying that it will be a type of `String` and isn't required.
 Why is that?
 Mostly for the possibility of other authentication methods, such as twitter, that we will cover later, but it isn't the only useful thing that does for us.

 ```javascript
 module.exports = mongoose.model('user', User)
 ```
-This last line says what should be accessible from this file when it is used in
+This last line says what will be accessible from this file when it is used in
 something else (like our server).
 Here we are saying we want to make that `User` schema that we just made available to whatever else includes this file.
 This way, we can use it later, and not have to make the model in the same file as our other code.
 It keeps things neat.

 We will eventually come back to this file, but now we have something we can work with.
 Let's start Using it!